bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

 - Canonical test structure practice for Given, When, Then

-Step 1 - Given : Precondition
-Step 2 - When  : Exercise the System Under Test
+Step 1 - Given : Precondition (System is in a known state) Step 2 - When  : Exercise the System Under Test
-Step 3 - Then  : Postcondition
+Step 3 - Then  : Postcondition (Check the outcome is as expected)

 stack_spec.rb